-Bubup Womindjeka Family and Children's Centre respectfully acknowledges the Bunurong people of the Kulin Nation as the Traditional Owners of this land upon which our service is located.
-In paying respect to all Aboriginal community Elders, past and present, who have resided in the area and have been an integral part of its history, we acknowledge their proud and resilient cultures; ongoing connections to land, sea and sky.
+Bubup Womindjeka Family and Children's Centre respectfully acknowledges the traditional owners of the Kulin Nation.
+We pay respect to Elders, both past and present and acknowledge their proud and resilient cultures, and ongoing connections to land, sea and sky.